dgaydukov/cert-spring5/files/spring5.md

 `@Autowired + @Qualifier("myName")` => `@Resource("myName")` (resource - only on fiedls and setters)

 ###### Xml, Groovy, Properties example
-Here is quick example to demonstrate how to use di in practice.
+If we have same bean in xml, java config, and @Component => xml wins Here is quick example to demonstrate how to use di in practice.
 Notice, that `BeanDefinitionReader` takes `BeanDefinitionRegistry` instance, so our factory should be both `BeanFactory & BeanDefinitionRegistry`.
 There are 3 ways to externalize your configs with `BeanDefinitionRegistry` interface